jessemcg/pdf-regex-marker/README.md

 The text file folder will -- after pressing "run" -- contain a separate text file for each page of the larger pdf document.
 The point of this folder is to allow the user to develop better regular expressions.
 For example, if you thought that a given regular expression was going to match a specific phrase but failed to do so, you can go to the specific text file and paste the contents into a web site like [regex101.com](https://regex101.com/) or use an app that does a similar thing.
 From there, you can test your regular expression to see what the problem was.

-## The TOC File and Redo Option
+## Running the App

 Thanks to [pdfoutline](https://github.com/yutayamamoto/pdfoutline), the TOC file is easy to read and edit.
 It's just a list of the categories with each bookmark and page number indented underneath it.

-As mentioned above, after an initial run, you can manually edit the TOC file, then press "redo" to apply the edited TOC file to a new pdf named "redo_completed_record.pdf."
-This is a useful feature because even a very good set of regular expressions can sometimes fail to match phrases or apply unexpected matches.
+I strongly recommend first runnning CreateTOC, then inspecting the resulting TOC file before running BookMark.
+This way you can make sure that your regular expressions are working correctly and manually edit the TOC file for small changes.
+Even an excellent set of regular expressions may not work perfectly against thousands of pages of scanned pdf pages, which may vary in terms of quality and clarity.

 ![](images/toc.png)